Ozzyboshi/alsfsdocumentation/docs/fs-uae.md

 Start the fs-uae amiga machine, the boot process will be freezed, waiting for the tcp connection to come up.

-Go to a Gnu/Linux machine (192.168.137.3) with Docker installed and run:
+Go to the Gnu/Linux machine (192.168.137.3) with Docker installed and run:

 ```
   docker run --rm -it -p 8081:8081 -p 1234:1234 -v /alsfsAmigaServer/:/server -w /server node /bin/bash